truth table: test_truth_table_tests

 AttributeError: module 'src.truth_table' has no attribute 'logical_identity'.
 Did you mean: 'logical_equality'?

-I add a function
+• I add a function for logical_identity

-return not x
+94 return not first_input

 the terminal shows AssertionError